 A college where, based on the average GPA and test scores of accepted students, the likelihood of being admitted is very high.

 An essay, also known as the college application essay/biographical essay, that gives admissions officers insight into the student’s character, personality, motivation, and background.

-Pre-SAT/ACT tests that are typically taken in 10th or 11th grade and help students prepare for the SAT/ACT.
+Pre-SAT test that is typically taken in 10th or 11th grade and help students prepare for the SAT.

 A college where admission might be more difficult, based on the average GPA, test scores of accepted students, and the college’s overall admission requirements.

 The normal college application process by which students apply by published dates.

 The percentage of students who return to a college for their sophomore year.
 This is an indicator of student satisfaction.